mimshins/containerized-state/packages/react/README.md

 reusable components.

 - `container`: The state container to subscribe to.
-- `compute`: A function that computes a derived value from the container's state.
+- `compute`: An optional function that computes a derived value from the container's state.
+By default, `value => value` is used.
 - `isEqual`: An optional custom equality function to control re-renders.
 - `children`: A render function that receives the computed value as an argument.